 Application Applied

 Explanation on The Terms of Reference of the Group AC sets out, among others, that

 application of the a former key audit partner of the External Auditors shall observe a

 practice cooling-off period of at least two years before being appointed as a

-practice member of the Group AC.
+Processor member of the Group AC.

-member of the Group Ac.
+member of the Group Ne.

 Explanation for

 departure

+departure

-Large companies are r equired to complete the columns below.
+Large companies are r uired to complete the columns below.
 Non-large companies are

-encouraged to complete he columns below.
+encouraged to complete the columns below.

 Measure

 Timeframe